 Children 2-4 years old still need about 2.5 hours of sleep during the day in order to prevent being overtired at bedtime.
-If your child isn’t getting that important nap, let us help you figure out how to fix that!
-Set up a Napping Session with Gentle Sleep Coach Amy Estell and get a customized Napping Plan to start working on.
+If your child isn’t getting that important nap, take my inexpensive online nap coaching class (taught as a Certified Gentle Sleep Coach with 7 years experience).

 Defeating the Nightmare Monster